 No. 7: Best Super Bright Handlebar Light: Cygolite Metro 850

-With 700 lumens of light, a high intensity white LED X1 and a choice of 5 modes, this light is bright and versatile, making it an excellent commuter light.
+With 1200 lumens of light, a wide beam, a high intensity white LED X1 and a choice of 5 modes, this light is extremely bright and versatile, making it an excellent commuter light.
 It is so bright that it can even be your trail riding light, if required.

 Finally, half of this bike light is actually a cartridge-style quick-change battery, making it easy to carry a spare and quickly swap it in if needed.
 Great if you are bike touring, of course.